(EDITED IN ON DEC. 31: As of this writing, the most recent projection for the United States can be found here.)

 - The pitch count rules make relievers extremely important.

 So, with this in mind, and after much looking over of statistics and histories (as well as injury reports), here are my latest round of projections (after the jump):

 Catchers: Buster Posey, Matt Wieters, Brian McCann

 Both Posey and Wieters have played for Team USA in the past during their amateur days, and they seem to have become more-or-less healthy, so for now I’m putting them down.
 Brian McCann took part in the ’09 Classic and, unlike most of the catchers in the bigs, has never had that many major injuries.

 Given his injury problems in the past, Joe Mauer is unlikely to take part, although he played with Team USA several times before he reached the Majors, so it’s possible.

-Konerko has been the best 1B in baseball this season.
+Konerko has been one of the best 1B in baseball this season.
 Prince Fielder would be DH, if he wanted to take part.
-He definitely wouldn’t take the field though, unless something had gone horribly wrong.
+He definitely wouldn’t take the field though, unless something goes horribly wrong.
 Michael Cuddyer would be more of the backup 1B.
 If Mauer were to take part, he’d also be a possible 1B.